Cukurova Finance International Ltd v Alfa Telecom Turkey Ltd: Introduction of the appropriation remedy

 As a result, for both legal and practical reasons, the use of foreclosure as a remedy has fallen into disuse.
 Even where a mortgagee seeks an order for foreclosure from the courts, the courts will frequently order judicial sale of the property instead.

 In 2002, in an effort to standardize the rules relating to financial collateral arrangements and to "[provide] for rapid and non-formalistic enforcement procedures in order to safeguard financial stability and limit contagion effects in case of a default of a party to a financial collateral arrangement", the European Union adopted Directive 2002/47/EC, which provided for a remedy of appropriation (already available in the civil law).
 It also stated that those countries that did not allow such a remedy (i.e., the United Kingdom and the Republic of Ireland) on the Directive's adoption were not obliged to recognize it.
 All 25 EU member states advised that they would implement the provision, as it was seen as a significant component of the EU's Lisbon Strategy.

 The Directive called for mandatory application to agreements between parties that were public sector bodies, supervised financial institutions, central counterparties, settlements and clearing houses.
 Member states were allowed to extend it to persons other than natural persons, provided that the other party to such agreements were one of the mandatory parties already covered.
-In its implementating Regulations, the United Kingdom opted to extend this remedy to all companies, provided that the arrangement in question allowed for the use of such remedy.
+In its implementing Regulations, the United Kingdom opted to extend this remedy to all companies, provided that the arrangement in question allowed for the use of such remedy.